jaitl/jaitl.github.io/content/post/2021/05/08/task-estimation.md

 11. Deploy and verify the API in production - 1h

 Lead time: 1d 1h or 9h

+## Completely Unknown and Uncertain Tasks
+When a task has a high level of uncertainty and I don't know how to implement the task I start by looking for help inside my company to find an expert in the task's field.
+If the company doesn't have the expert and nobody can help me I do research on the task's field by myself.
+After research, I do a prototype for the task.
+In the prototype, I implement unknown and uncertain features.

+When I got rid of unknown and uncertain features in the task I estimate the rest part of the task.

 ## Conclusion
 As a result of these three steps, I will end up with a plan (TODO list) for the task.
 Each step in the plan will have a lead time.
 I can count the time of all steps and get the total lead time for the task.
 Also, if someone asks me why I estimated a task for N hours I show him the plan.